bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/site/index.md

     Default:        -
 ```

-This map defines each site routes as a pair route name / configuration:
+This map defines each site routes.

 **Example:**